 1.1.
 Sune Mulder van Staden: The research scope is to highlight pitfalls in guided surgery.

 1.1.1.
 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
+Suggested B.roll:2.8

 What are the most recent developments in your field of research?